At 5'3" I think you will like the size of the blast. They come with a low seat option, which is probably what you'll want to get.

 If you are buying it brand new (hence no chance of it having been a Rider's Edge training bike in its prior life) it will be fairly reliable.
 The Blast has been essentially unchanged for 7 years, with the only 'updates' being fixes working out the kinks of the model.
 So its a pretty solid bike.

 A few items you might take issue with:

 1) Oil.
 If you run it hard, oil will mysteriously disappear.
 It blows out the airbox, but in such small quantities that you don't notice.
-As a rule of thumb, I check my oil every other week, and sometimes I have to add a little.
+As a rule of thumb, I stick my oil every other week, and sometimes I have to add a little.
 I ride easy, so I don't really have much of this problem.